 The financial leadership in the organisation needs a more quantitative assessment of the current risks and damage, and the potential opportunities from improving customer experiences.
 With a robust approach to expressing customer experience in financial terms, the following questions can be answered:

-- How much future revenue is at risk from our current performance?
+How much future revenue is at risk from

 - How much wasted costs arise from our current customer experience performance?